- FREE Credit Counseling

 Discharged Bankruptcy Debt Pursued by Collection Agencies

-Debts Discharged in Bankruptcy Court "Springing Back" to Life?
+Can Debts Discharged in Bankruptcy Court "Spring Back" to Life?

 We read an article in an March 2012 article on American Banker where debts potentially forgiven by bankruptcy courts have been sold by Bank of America to junk debt buyer CACH, LLC.
 Based on letters from readers, this practice continues today.
 We'll summarize the main points for you in the next few paragraphs and add some additional information.